| Title: | Comparison Functions for Clustering and Record Linkage |

 a logical.
 If TRUE, strings are compared byte-by-byte rather than character-by-character. |

-For simplicity we assume x
+For simplicity we assume x and y are strings in this section,

 however the comparator is also implemented for more general sequences.